Skip to main content

 Site of Pleasanton Valley’s first model home complex on Greentree Court, opened in 1964.

-Annotated aerial map of the Pleasanton Valley Series model home complex on Greentree Court.
-Base imagery from Google Maps.
+Annotated aerial map of the original Pleasanton Valley series model home complex on Greentree Court.
+Base imagery from Apple Maps.

 Current appearance of the original Terrace House home in Pleasanton Valley.